masinde70/AI-for-HealthCare/README.md

 ##### Medical Imaging Workflow
 - Picturec Archiving and Communication System (PACS)
   * Every Imaging center and hospital have PACS.
 These systems allows for all medical imaging to be stored in the hospital's servers and transferred to different departments  throughout the hospital.
+- Diagnostic Imaging
+ * In diagnostic situations, a clinitian orders an imaging study